 Combining classic Scottish flavors

-This dish while being Scottish-influenced doesn't, of course, need you to have any Scottish roots to enjoy it.
-While the bites of chicken would make a great Burns Supper appetizer, using the whisky sauce for dipping, they would be just as good at any party table or even as a game day snack.
+This dish, while being Scottish-influenced doesn't, of course, need you to have any Scottish roots to enjoy it.
+While this dish would make a great Burns Supper appetizer, they would be just as good as part of a buffet spread or even as a game day snack.

-You can also have a few of them, as we did, to make them into a main.
+You can also have a few of them, as we sometimes do, to make them into a main.
 Try them with some mashed or roast potatoes, and maybe some broccoli, greens or roasted root vegetables.
 It's a dish that can be relatively versatile in how you serve it.

 Try these other bite-sized appetizers: